KumoTheDog/Kumo-PublicRepo/README.md

 - An up-to-date version of [**Discord.js**](https://discord.js.org/#/) `v13.6.0` UPDATE: Any further versions of the bot require the use of a version >= `v13.7.0` due to the introduction of [Modals](https://discordjs.guide/interactions/modals.html#building-and-responding-with-modals) since May 2022.
 - An up-to-date version of [**Node.js**](https://nodejs.org/en/) >= `v16.14.2`
 - Basic knowledge of [**JavaScript**](https://www.javascript.com/)
+- A Discord server to test your instance on.
 - _OPTIONAL_: A [MongoDB](https://www.mongodb.com/) account, _32 byte encryption key_ and _64 byte signing key_.

 ## Setting up the project